Colorado Affordable Care Act Comprehensive Guide

 Do I need to get Colorado Affordable Care Act?

 Yes, every individual in Colorado needs to have health insurance.
-The Individual Mandate of Affordable Care Act health care law requires US Citizen to enroll in a health insurance plan or pay a penalty.
-If you have Medicaid or company sponsored health insurance, you have met the insurance coverage requirement.
+The Individual Mandate of Affordable Care Act health care law requires US citizens to enroll in a health insurance plan or pay a penalty.
+If you have Medicaid or company-sponsored health insurance, you have met the insurance coverage requirement.

-How much is Affordable Care Act Penalty in Colorado?
+How much is the Affordable Care Act Penalty in Colorado?

 The penalty (or also called individual shared responsibility payment) is calculated in two ways.